-I LOVE this book.
+There are so many great ideas for adding leafy greens to dishes in this book.
 Rip Esselstyn has been quoted as saying, "I've had a love affair with green leafy vegetables for over two decades.
-Wild About Greens will help take this love affair through the stratesphere!"
+Wild About Greens will help take this love affair through the stratosphere!"
 As a green smoothie addict, I couldn't have said it better!
-I have learnt so much from exploring my way through Nava's green leafy journey.
-Sterling Publishing sent me a review copy a while back and I have not been about to put it down.

-Nava serves up scrumptious, ultra-healthy creations utilizing super-nutritious leafy greens.
-She celebrates the versatility and appeal of leafy greens in juices, smoothies, sauces, dips, dressings, soups, salads, pastas, vegetables side dishes and main events.
-Some of my favourite recipes include: the Green C Monster Juice, Burgandy Berry Bliss Smoothie, Citrus-Braised Escarole with Apple & Nuts, Persian-Spinach with Black-Eyed Peas & Herbs, Stir-Fried Boy Choy & Snow Peas with Shitake Mushrooms, Collard-Wrapped Yellow Rice & Black Bean Enchiladas, and Asian-Flavoured Kale & Napa Cabbage Stew.
+Nava celebrates the versatility of leafy greens in delicious juices, smoothies, sauces, dips, dressings, soups, salads, pastas, vegetables side dishes and main events.
+Some of my favorite recipes include: the Green C Monster Juice, Burgandy Berry Bliss Smoothie, Citrus-Braised Escarole with Apple & Nuts, Persian-Spinach with Black-Eyed Peas & Herbs, Stir-Fried Boy Choy & Snow Peas with Shitake Mushrooms, Collard-Wrapped Yellow Rice & Black Bean Enchiladas, and Asian-Flavored Kale & Napa Cabbage Stew.

-Nava also offers easy hints and tips about selecting and storing greens; preparing greens by rinsing, stemming, chopping, steaming, wilting, stir-frying, blanching, braising, searing, baking, grilling, freezing, and dehydrating.
-There is also a basic introduction to the greens used in the book coupled with the recipes that utilize them.
-Greens such as Arugula, Asian Greens, Beet Greens, Boy Choy, Broccoli Rabe, Chard, Collard Greens, Dandelion Greens, Escarole, Kale, Mizuna, Mustard Greens, Radish Greens, Spinach, Tatsoi, Turnip Greens, and Watercress are featured.
 Nava also shares handy ideas for "greening up" your carbs, massaging kale, pairing greens with sturdy vegetables, and the benefits of green juices and smoothies.
-If you want to expand you repertoire and experience with greens with some innovative ideas this book is a must-have companion.
+If you want to expand your experience with greens with some innovative ideas this book is a must-have companion.

-You can check out more of Nava's inspired vegetarian recipes on her website, Veg Kitchen.
-This is a fantastic vegetarian resource.
-There are some wonderful eBooks on offer, as well as vegetarian nutrition tips, vegetarian book reviews, tons of vegan dinner recipes, and a special section on serving vegetarian kids and teens.
-I am telling you, this woman's contributions are endless...
+Check out more of Nava's recipes at Veg Kitchen.
+This is a fantastic vegetarian resource for nutrition tips, book reviews, vegan recipes, and ideas for serving vegetarian kids and teens.